Sythong Run

 (Disclaimer: I am speaking on my experience and cannot speak for all Cambodians or the country.)

-This book is a memoir of Chantha Nguon who takes her reader through her childhood, her experience during the Khmer Rouge genocide, her time as a refugee in Thailand, and her calling for a purpose in life all while recounting recipes associated with those experiences and emotions.
+This book is a memoir about Chantha Nguon who takes her reader through her childhood, her experience during the Khmer Rouge genocide, her time as a refugee in Thailand, and her calling for a purpose in life—all while recounting recipes associated with those experiences and emotions.
 Chantha and her husband, Dara Chan Kim created the Stung Treng Women’s Development Center to educate and help women lift themselves out of poverty.
 If you feel compelled, please check out their website and consider supporting their work.

 1. "First They Killed My Father" movie directed by Angelina Jolie.
 It is based on a memoir, portraying the experience of the tragedy from a five-year-old girl's perspective.